 In July, a truce was called in the War of Independence, but the negotiation of a final settlement was deferred.

 On 16 August 1921, the Sinn Féin elected Members convened the Second Dáil, again in the Mansion House.
 One of the first items of business was to discuss the truce and appoint a delegation to go to London and negotiate a binding treaty.
 The delegates signed the Anglo-Irish Treaty on 6 December, but it was subject to ratification by the Dáil.

 In a series of Dáil sittings starting on 14 December, this time in University College Dublin on Earlsfort Terrace, Members debated the treaty.
-On 7 January 1922, the Dáil ratified the treaty by 64 to 57 votes.
-The President of Dáil Éireann, Eamon De Valera, announced his intention to resign.
-Three days later, De Valera and all the anti-Treaty Deputies walked out of the Dáil.
+On 7 January 1922, the Dáil ratified the treaty by 64 to 57 votes and the President of Dáil Éireann, Eamon de Valera, announced his intention to resign.

 This split in the Dáil reflected a bitter division in Sinn Féin that eventually broke up the party.
 The Irish army also split, and the anti-Treaty side refused to recognise the Dáil and began preparations for war by amassing arms and occupying strategic buildings.